Crimes Involving Other Parties in Georgia

 Crimes Involving Other People in Georgia Include

-Conspiracy: Occurs when a person together with one or more persons conspires to commit any crime, or any one of the participants does any overt act to effect the object of the conspiracy.
+Conspiracy: Conspiracy requires that two or more people agree to commit a crime.
+In addition, it requires that the one of the people does any overt act to effect the object of the conspiracy.

-Solicitation: Occurs when a person solicits, requests, commands, or attempts to get another person to engage in conduct that constitutes a felony.
+Solicitation: A person commits criminal solicitation when they solicit, request, command, or attempt to get another person to engage in conduct that constitutes a felony.